jbis95/3040_A2/README.md

 | New Line | "Double Space" or "Enter" | No Preview Available |

 #### Step 2: Host Resume on GitHub Pages
+At the end of this step the Markdown file ```index.md``` will become public and render at a url specified later.
+The resume will be viewable exactly how the preview window in Atom shown.

 ##### 1. Login to GitHub
+Go to ```github.com``` and enter username and password.

 ##### 2. Create a new repository

 ##### 3. Name the repository [user].github.io